 In short, it boils down to money and values.

-In terms of money, early estimates project that the recall election will cost a total of $400 million for the state and our 58 counties.
+In terms of money, the recall election is expected to cost $276 million for the state and our 58 counties.
 Recall elections also permit unlimited donations to campaigns in support of or in opposition to the effort.
 This provides little fiscal accountability, and opens the door to a significant infusion of dark money on both sides.

 In terms of values, the 2003 recall that resulted in the installation of Governor Schwarzenegger illustrates what could happen with a 2021 recall.
 In 2003, opponents of second-term Democrat Gov. Gray Davis launched a recall over his management of the state’s electricity industry.
 In the special election, voters opted to remove Gov. Davis with 55% of the vote and replace him with Republican Arnold Schwarzenegger, who got 49% of the vote.
 Gov. Schwarzenegger enjoyed two terms in office.